MSUTeam/MSU/MSU-Documentation.md

 ### Actor movement
 - `onMovementStarted( _tile, _numTiles )`
 - `onMovementFinished( _tile )`
+- `onMovementStep( _tile, _levelDifference )`

-`_tile` is the tile on which the movement was started or finished and `_numTiles` is how many tiles the actor is trying to move (?).
+`_tile` is the tile on which the movement was started or finished and `_numTiles` is how many tiles the actor is trying to move (?). `_levelDifference` is the difference between the target tile and the current tile.

-During these function calls, the `this.m.IsMoving` parameter of the actor is `true`.
+During the calls to `onMovementStarted` and `onMovementFinished`, the `this.m.IsMoving` parameter of the actor is `true`.
+Note that `onMovementStep` is triggered even when the movement is prevented e.g. due to an attack of opportunity from an adjacent enemy.
+Therefore, if you really want to be sure that the actor actually moved, you should do a check such as `if (!_tile.isSameTileAs(this.getContainer().getActor().getTile())`.

+### Actor death
+- `onDeathWithInfo( _killer, _skill, _tile, _fatalityType )`

+`_killer` is the actor who killed this actor. `_skill` is the skill used to kill. `_tile` is the tile on which this actor was present when the death occurred (?). `_fatalityType` is the fatality type that occurred.

+This function is more useful than the standard `onDeath()` function of skills as it passes several parameters.
+Note, however, that this function is called via a hook into the `onDeath` function of actor.nut.
+That function is normally called at the end of each entity's own individual `onDeath` function.

 ### Damage
 - `onAfterDamageReceived()`